Southern States Naturals Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Southern States Naturals Dog Food Review

-Judging by its ingredients alone, Southern States Naturals Dog Food looks like an average dry product.
+Judging by its ingredients alone, Southern States Naturals looks like an average dry kibble.

 As a group, the brand features an average protein content of 27% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 50% for the overall product line.